How to Control Technology Habits Without Quitting Your Phone

 Willpower is also overestimated.
 If every badge, alert, and feed remains active, you are practicing resistance all day.
 That gets tiring.

-Not all screen time is equally harmful.
-A video call, class recording, spreadsheet, and late-night doomscroll are different experiences.
+Not all screen time has the same effect.
+A video call, class recording, budgeting sheet, and midnight spiral through bad news are different experiences.
 Keep that context in the plan.
-Mindfulness should also feel like kind awareness, not another way to scold yourself when your mind wanders to a grocery list.
+One pattern we notice: people do better when mindfulness feels like kind awareness, not another way to scold themselves when attention drifts toward guitar practice, chores, or tomorrow’s errands.

 Limitations